-- 1. Use, possession, buying or selling drugs, alcohol, and/or tobacco.
-A suspension of onehalf (1/2) of the regular performances, competitions or activities and all co-curricular school activities held during this period, rounded to the next highest whole number. - 2.
+- Use, possession, buying or selling drugs, alcohol, tobacco or tobacco like products (e cigarettes, vapes).
+A suspension of one-half (1/2) of the regular performances, competitions or activities and all co-curricular school activities held during this period, rounded to the next highest whole number. - 2.
 The student may be allowed to practice with the group at the discretion of the advisor/instructor.